-- 1. Review a member of school staff devised a PSHE and RHE policy taking into account local and national guidance for Relationships Education.
-This member of staff then reviewed the policy reflecting any advice and changes at local and national level. - 2.
-Staff consultation Staff were also consulted via a staff meeting.
-All staff have been sent the draft policy and were invited to comment on the policy and make suggestions/amendments. - 3.
+1. Review - a member of school staff devised a Relationships Education policy taking into account local and national guidance for Relationships Education.
+This member of staff will then review the Relationships Education policy reflecting any advice and changes at local and national level.

+- 2. Staff consultation Staff were also consulted via a staff meeting.
+All staff have been sent the draft policy and are invited to comment on the policy and make suggestions/amendments. - 3.
 Parent consultation Parents have been consulted via parent mail/letters/PPTs.
 Parents were given the opportunity to look through the draft policy and offer comments/suggestions. - 4.
 Pupil consultation We plan in subject leader time spent with children to ask questions, monitor what they know, what is being taught and general feedback from pupils. - 5.
 Governor consultation Governors were consulted on this policy via a governor meeting.
 All governors were sent the draft policy in advance of the meeting and were then invited to comment on the policy and make suggestions/amendments. - 6.
-Ratification Once the amendments were made, the policy was shared with governors and ratified.
-The policy will then be ratified again by the governing body before Spring 2022.
+Ratification once amendments are made, the policy will be shared with governors and ratified.
+The policy will then be ratified by the governing body before Spring 2021.